How Radical Candor can make you a MUCH better boss

 The reason behind it?
 People are afraid to hurt another person’s feelings.
 Especially if that person is fun and charismatic on a personal level.

 In some of her talks, Scott tells a story from the time when she was running a tech startup.
 The story is about an employee she calls “Bob” and how she had failed to provide much-needed feedback to him before it was too late.
 Watch her tell that story in the video below:

 Why is it necessary to say things before it’s too late?
 “Criticism has a short half-life.
 It acts like nuclear material in a sense that, if you pile it up, it will blow up over a relationship like a dirty bomb,” says Kim Scott.

 The second biggest mistake is being honest, but not caring personally about the recipient of your feedback.
 That makes people fall into the Obnoxious Aggression – the so-called “I don’t give a damn” – quadrant.

 In her book and elsewhere, Scott explains that we’re taught from early on in our careers that we have to stay professional.
 It means shutting off your personal feelings and attitudes at work.
 Not bringing your whole self to work.
 But that is wrong.

 Hence, it’s important to remember that practicing Radical Candor doesn’t give you a license to be an a$%hole.
 But if you do the “Challenge directly” part without the “Care personally” part, that is exactly what you’ll become.

 Delivering feedback – the right way

-Here are some more nuances to the framework - how you should use it and what pitfalls you should avoid.
+There are some more nuances to the framework – how one should use it and what pitfalls they should avoid.

 Provide both positive & negative feedback – you should not only point it out to people when they’re doing something wrong, you should also offer them sincere praise when they’re doing something right.